KordelFranceTech/Olfaction-Vision-Language-Embeddings-Models/model_cards/ovle-small.md

 ## Limitations of Evaluation
 To the best of our knowledge, there are currently no open-source datasets that provide aligned olfactory, visual, and linguistic annotations.
 A “true” multimodal evaluation would require measuring the chemical composition of scenes (e.g., using gas chromatography mass spectrometry) while simultaneously capturing images and collecting perceptual descriptors from human olfactory judges.
 Such a benchmark would demand substantial new data collection efforts and instrumentation.
 Consequently, we evaluate our models indirectly, using surrogate metrics (e.g., cross-modal retrieval performance, odor descriptor classification accuracy, clustering quality).
 While these evaluations do not provide ground-truth verification of odor presence in images, they offer a first step toward demonstrating alignment between modalities.
-We draw analogy from past successes in ML datasets such as precursors to CLIP that lacked large paired datasets and were evaluated on retrieval-like tasks.
+We draw analogy from past successes in ML datasets such as precursors to CLIP and SigLIP that lacked large paired datasets and were evaluated on retrieval-like tasks.
 As a result, we release this model to catalyze further research and encourage the community to contribute to building standardized datasets and evaluation protocols for olfaction-vision-language learning.

 ---